 A business analyst’s involvement will not end once technologies have been selected and requirements have been defined.
 They need to be agents of change who will promote and facilitate the restructuring of business processes in order to align with these technological changes.
 Just as they’ve always done, business analysts will need to keep the bigger picture at heart, considering the people and the processes, but within a renewed digital focus.

-To discuss Business Analysis consulting options for your organisation, give us a call on 021 447 5696 or email us on email@example.com.
+To discuss Business Analysis consulting options for your organisation, give us a call on 021 447 5696 or get in touch by using the contact form on our contact page here or visit our LinkedIn page here.
 Our team of highly skilled business analysts have experience across a wide variety of technologies, delivery approaches and industries, making it easy to find the right type of BA for the job.